Table of Contents

 History

 Denaturalization has a long and uneven history in the United States.
+Historically, serving in foreign armed forces has been grounds for denaturalization, reflecting concerns about loyalty and national security.
 Understanding its past helps us understand the current threat to naturalized citizens.

 1906 to Mid 20th Century: Setting the Precedent